 U-PBRSUs.
-Estimated future payouts relate to the performance period of 2014 through 2016.
-For additional information concerning the material terms of these PBRSU grants, see pages 42 through 43.
+Estimated future payouts relate to the performance period of 2018 through 2020.
+For additional information concerning the material terms of these PBRSU grants, see pages 38 through 40.

 T-TSR shares.
-Estimated future payouts relate to the performance period of 2014 through 2016.
-For additional information concerning the material terms of these TSR grants, see pages 41 though 42.
+Estimated future payouts relate to the performance period of 2018 through 2020.
+For additional information concerning the material terms of these TSR grants, see page 38.

-- (1) The amounts in these columns reflect the minimum payment level, if an award is achieved, the target payment level and the maximum payment level under our annual incentive award program.
-For additional information concerning our annual incentive award program, see pages 35 through 40. - (2) The exercise price of option awards is the closing sale price of PPG common stock reported for the date of grant on the New York Stock Exchange.
+- The amounts in these columns reflect the minimum payment level, if an award is achieved, the target payment level and the maximum payment level under our annual incentive award program.
+For additional information concerning our annual incentive award program, see pages 33 through 36. - The exercise price of option awards is the closing sale price of PPG common stock reported for the date of grant on the New York Stock Exchange.
 Option awards vest on the third anniversary of the date of grant.
-For additional information concerning stock option awards, see pages 40 through 41. - (3) Refer to Note 17 to our Financial Statements for the year ended December 31, 2014, which is located on pages 68 through 70 of our Annual Report on Form 10-K, for the relevant assumptions used to determine the valuation of stock-based compensation awards.
+For additional information concerning stock option awards, see page 37. - Refer to Note 18 to our Financial Statements for the year ended December 31, 2018, which is located on pages 86 through 88 of our Annual Report on Form 10-K, for the relevant assumptions used to determine the valuation of stock-based compensation awards. - Unvested time-based RSUs vest as to 10,228 units on December 31, 2019; 14,271 units on December 31, 2020; 3,996 units on December 31, 2022; and 1,428 units on December 31, 2023.

-Outstanding Equity Awards at Fiscal Year-End (2014)
+Outstanding Equity Awards at Fiscal Year-End (2018)